 Fish smells can be one of the worst car odours to eliminate.
-But where do they come from and more importantly, how do you get rid of them?
-WhoCanFixMyCar has a few solutions
+Where do they come from, and, more importantly, how do you get rid of them?
+WhoCanFixMyCar has a few solutions.

 Guide to fishy smells:

 The smell may just be coming from food that has gone mouldy, in which case your car will require a deep clean.
-You can undertake this cleaning process yourself or employ a professional cleaning service if you think that you cannot tackle it yourself.
+You can undertake this process or employ a professional cleaning service instead of getting your hands dirty.

-If you do it yourself at home, a great DIY remedy, is white vinegar and baking soda.
-Create the mixture then apply it heavily to the smelly area, leave it to soak in a while then soak up whatever of the mixture is left.
+If you do it at home, an excellent DIY remedy is white vinegar and baking soda.
+Create the mixture, then apply it heavily to the smelly area and leave it to soak in for a while.
+After that, soak up the remaining mixture.

-If the stain is in your car seat or floor, you can rent handheld Vaxing equipment from most supermarkets - they'll give your upholstery the ultimate clean!
+If the stain is on your car seat or floor, you can rent handheld Vaxing equipment from most supermarkets - they'll give your upholstery the ultimate clean!
 Smell still lingering?
-There are experts out there for upholstery repair, who can also replace sections of your cars fabric surfaces if necessary.
+There are experts for upholstery repair who can also replace sections of your car's fabric surfaces if necessary.

-Antifreeze can smell fishy and may leak into your car through the heating system.
+Antifreeze can smell fishy and may leak into your vehicle via the heating system.

-It is possible for it to leak through your radiator's heater core with its stench then getting blown out through the blower.
-It may have leaked for a number of reasons.
-This can range from a loose clamp to a bad hose.
-The best bet is to have it seen over by a mechanic.
-They will look over the heater core and its control valve which will get you the answers you need.
+It can leak through your radiator's heater core, with its stench blown out through the blower.
+It may have leaked for several reasons, ranging from a loose clamp to a bad hose.
+The best bet is to have it seen by a mechanic; they will be able to tell you exactly what's wrong.

-The smell of dead fish is far from a pleasant one, nor are the mental images that it conjures.
+The smell of dead fish is not a pleasant one, nor are the mental images it conjures.

-Sadly, the unpleasant fishy smell could be coming from a dead animal in your blower motor.
-The animal may have crawled inside of your car at night for shelter and warmth, then has unfortunately been obliterated when the engine switched on.
+Sadly, the smell could be from a dead animal in your blower motor.
+An animal may have crawled inside your car for shelter and died when the engine switched on.

-This is undoubtedly an unfortunate clean-up job, but it is the only way to eradicate the smell before it becomes truly pungent by embedding itself in the car upholstery.
+This clean-up job is unfortunate, but it is the only way to eradicate the smell before it becomes even more intense by embedding itself in the car upholstery.